davidgoldcode/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+A token is a private key that can help authenticate and verify information.
+For instance, a user can send login information to a server.
+If that exists in the database, then the server will issue a token verifying that this is in fact a user.
+Typically, this gives that user access to information they may have not otherwise had.

 2. What steps can you take in your web apps to keep your data secure?

+There’s a ton of things to do to keep data secure, but using standard best practices can help mitigate concerns.
+Largely, seal off PII by creating private routes and using tokens for logins.
+It’s also beneficial to install high quality password parameters so that users can’t be compromised.

 3. Describe how web servers work.

+Often, when we refer to web servers, we’re referring to physical hardware that stores information relevant to web sites / web apps.
+They “host” that information, and when you type a URL into a browser, that essentially sends a GET request to a web server computer somewhere that has the relevant code.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST request
+Read - GET request
+Update - PUT request
+Delete - DELETE request

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.